-- 4) Calipers are sent as complete assemblies with pads already installed.
-Slide caliper over rotor and line up holes in caliper bracket with those in the spindle.
-Using the M14 bolts and lock washers, bolt bracket to spindle and torque to 140 ft/lbs. - 5) Install the brass adapter block to the back of the caliper using the metric banjo bolt and copper washers supplied.
+- 4) Calipers are sent as complete assemblies ready to be installed.
+Slide the caliper into position over the rotor and line it up with the holes in the axle.
+Secure the assembly using the 16mm bolts removed in step 3.
+Torque to 150 ft/lbs. - Install the brass adapter block to the back of the caliper using the metric banjo bolt and copper washers supplied.
 Secure the original flex hose to the adapter block using the 3/8" banjo bolt and copper washers supplied.
 Torque the banjo bolts to 20 ft/lbs.
-See figure 1. - 6) With all hardware bolted on make sure there is no interference or twisting of the flex hoses against suspension or frame members. - 7) Turn the rotors by hand to insure they turn freely and there is no interference.
+See figures 1 & 2. - 6) With all hardware bolted on, turn the wheels' lock to lock making sure there is no interference or twisting of the flex hoses. - 7) Turn the rotors by hand to insure they turn freely and there are no interferences.